savonet/book/technology.md

 ### Normalization

 The next thing you want to do is to _normalize_ the sound, meaning that you want to have roughly the same audio loudness between tracks.
-If they come from\RB{I think that loudness is more appropriate than intensity here different sources (such as two different albums by two different artists) this is generally not the case.
+If they come from different sources (such as two different albums by two different artists) this is generally not the case.